WebAssembly/component-model/design/mvp/Async.md

 * If the returned `i32` is `0`, then the call completed synchronously without blocking and so `$in` has been read and `$out` has been written.
-* Otherwise, the high 28 bits of the `i32` are the index of a new `Subtask` in the current component instance's `waitables` table.
+* Otherwise, the high 28 bits of the `i32` are the index of a new `Subtask` in the current component instance's table.
 The low 4 bits indicate how far the callee made it before blocking:
   * If `1`, the callee didn't even start (due to backpressure), and thus neither `$in` nor `$out` have been accessed yet.
   * If `2`, the callee started by reading `$in`, but blocked before writing